-Lumber City Development Corporation has played an increased role in the revitilization of Oliver Street.
+Lumber City Development Corporation has played an increased role in the revitalization of Oliver Street.
 Through the New York Main Street Program, with funding provided by the New York State Office of Community Renewal, eight Oliver Street businesses recieved grant funding for building facade improvements in 2015.
-Encouraging Oliver Street investment though the New York Main Street Program and other mechanisms, will allow the corridor to become a thriving business district within our city.
+In late 2018, LCDC was awarded funded through the OATH Community Benefit Fund for Niagara County to launch the Oliver Street Property Reinvestment Program.
+The Oliver Street Property Reinvestment Program helps commercial property owners with small scale enhancements to their buildings such as awnings, signage, windows, and doors.
+Encouraging Oliver Street investment though the New York Main Street Program and Oliver Street Property Reinvestment Program, will allow the corridor to become a thriving business district within our city.

 "Re-Imagine Oliver Street" is an ongoing LCDC initiative, which is a resident driven community development approach.
 This initiative began in 2015 with two open forums for residents.
 At these well attended meetings, residents had the opportunity to share their needs and wants for the future of this corridor.
 LCDC will use all of the collected information for future development of the corridor.
 In addition, LCDC has organized many activities through the Re-Imagine Oliver Street initiative including street clean ups and the formation of an Oliver Street Merchants Association.